xpack/hello-world-template-xpack/README-DEVELOPER.md

 ## Testing

-Normally the tests should consume the template via `xpm init`, but this goes through the global repo in the home folder, and requires to uninstall the xPack, to be sure that the latest version is used.
+Normally, the tests should consume the template via `xpm init`, but this goes through the global repository in the home folder and requires the xPack to be uninstalled to ensure that the latest version is used.

 To perform the tests, run the usual npm sequence: